-The film version of V for Vendetta goes for a pretty unambiguous Aesop about the importance of standing up for freedom and thinking for yourself, but the "freedom fighter" hero's crusade against England's fascist government still relies on kidnapping and torturing an innocent girl to make her more sympathetic to his cause, and it ends with him being hailed as a martyr by a mob of his devoted supporters, who proceed to show their devotion by donning identical black outfits and marching in lockstep towards the nation's capital.
-You know... for freedom.note It's worth noting that Alan Moore's original graphic novel was far more ambiguous about this, since V was explicitly said to be an anarchist rather than a freedom fighter, and it was strongly hinted that his efforts would ultimately spell disaster for Britain (unlike the film, the graphic novel took place in the aftermath of a nuclear war, in a world where anarchy was the last thing that anyone needed).
+It's worth noting that Alan Moore's original graphic novel was far more ambiguous about this, since V was explicitly said to be an anarchist rather than a freedom fighter, and it was strongly hinted that his efforts would ultimately spell disaster for Britain since, unlike in the film, the graphic novel took place in the aftermath of a nuclear war, in a world where anarchy was the last thing that anyone needed.

 Not to mention no one even mentioning all the Chinese workers they just sent off the boats to die...